Here’s the tale of how I actually traveled on my sister’s passport and got away with it lol

 Meanwhile in Pakistan, my mother is found on the jaaye namaz and my nani is asking for wazeefas from anyone remotely religious.
 Sadkas are being given in my name and manats for my safe return.
 Bless their hearts.

-At this point, there are a few exit plans being explored and shot down:
+At this point, thanks to my sister’s passport, there are a few exit plans being explored and shot down:

 1. My passport is sent over to Dubai but according to my dad, such documents are to be declared and well, if that happens, what am I doing in the country without my passport?
 Also, my own passport will not have the entry stamp.
 How did I get to Dubai?
 JAIL